telerik/ajax-docs/controls/treeview/changes-and-backwards-compatibility/lightweight-rm-improvements-r3-2016.md

 ## Changes in the HTML Structure of a Node with a Two-state Checkbox

-Previously the generated structure of a tree node with a two-state checkbox was:
+Previously, the generated structure of a tree node with a two-state checkbox was:

 ````HTML
 <div class="rtTop ContentCssClass rtSelected SelectedCssClass">